BerndStorck/G-UP/README.md

 ## Installation

-Unzip the "go-up" bash script from the zip archive and move it to either `/usr/local/bin` or `~/bin`.
+Unzip the "g-up" bash script from the zip archive and move it to either `/usr/local/bin` or `~/bin`.
 You can either do this from a command line or simply drag the file out of Archive Manager to wherever you'd like it to go.